AlexRogalskiy/Payment-Process-Architecture/payment-process.md

 First, Store Services receive events from previous Services then it store data into its own local database.
 By which means, each services store its own data from event-bus where services can store the additional data by adding more fields in its DB.
 We call that `Availabiility`.

 Second, all the datas which database are storing can be called as event-logs.
 It stores all the incoming logging of all events.
 Therefore, its also `easy-to-rollback` by using its event-logs.
 That's assume if you have a bugs happend in Timestamp `X`, you only need to go to that Timestamp `X` and running events one by one for debugging.
+And this will also keep `Fault tolerant` as low as possible.

 Third, if you are going to create new services for new logic to replace old services.
 You only need to change the event-bus and Event database point to new services.
 Which is a very smooth and fast `replacement`